5 Ways Overthinking Kills Crypto Innovations at Leading Firms

 Q: What is scope creep in blockchain projects?

 A: Scope creep refers to the continuous addition of new features or requirements that delay project completion.
-Deloitte found that 70% of tech executives cited this phenomenon as a hurdle in blockchain project success.
+Deloitte found that 70% of projects are susceptible to this phenomenon, making it critical to manage specifications effectively.

-Q: What strategies can mitigate the effects of overthinking in crypto?
+Q: What are the cost implications of overthinking in crypto projects?